Anderbone/myblog/content/posts/opinion-personality.md

 Concepts create feelings and suppress real feelings.

 People certainly have innate differences, like a love of sweet or salty.
-But the differences in each of our understanding-based behavioural choices, why she loves to talk and he doesn't, are not based on our innate intrinsic differences or endowments, but on our different understandings, we each have of the real world, based on the different situations each life is in.
-The choices you make concerning your understanding are ones that you can choose, decide and change on your own.
+But the differences in each of our understanding-based behavioural choices, why she loves to talk and he doesn't, are not based on our innate intrinsic differences or endowments which is just a non-existing bicep we tend to imagine and believe, but on our different understandings, we each have of the real world, based on the different situations each life is in.
+The choices you make concerning your understanding are ones that you can decide and change on your own.

 I refuse to score moments of happiness, to believe in a classification of character that exists beyond language, to think that one can categorise love, no matter how many different types it is abstracted into, and how romantic the descriptions used for each one are.
 Love can only be celebrated in poetry and painting, and the possibilities inherent in human beings lie outside the realm of what science can explore.